 People around the world can find events that raise awareness about cardiovascular disease (CVD) — its warning signs, the steps you can take to fight it, and how to help those around you who may be suffering.
 So on September 29, fight CVD by getting involved with a World Heart Day event near you.

-World Heart Day - History
+World Heart Day timeline

 - September 2017